ARTINA-Ltd/core/readme.md

 ## Main TODOs
+- [ ] Critical
+  - [ ] Check that no one can bid on his/her own NFT.
+  - [ ] Check that only users with role of exhibitors can start an exhibition.
+  - [ ] Commission should not be more than 100 or less than 0.
+  - [ ] Transactions must show date while creating.

+- [ ] Important
+  - [x] Make dump data for testing and development.
+  - [ ] National code validation while sign up.

+- [ ] Nice to have
-- [ ] Change directory of db_test.sqlite3, db_schema.jpg, and tables.md to documentation/database.
+  - [x] Change directory of db_test.sqlite3, db_schema.jpg, and tables.md to documentation/database.
-- [ ] Make dump data for testing and development.
+  - [ ] Add tests for all endpoints
   - [ ] Add virtual environment installation guide to readme.md.
-- [ ] National code validation while sign up.
-- [ ] Check that no one can bid on his/her own NFT.
   - [ ] Account application should be lowercase and fix where it used.
   - [ ] Writing comments in each file to declare the style of coding and calling other files.

 - [ ] ...